Lauren Duca: Career

 In 2017, former pharmaceutical executive Martin Shkreli attempted to contact Duca a number of times and referenced her routinely in social media.
 In early January 2017, Shkreli direct-messaged Duca, tweeted her directly, edited a collage of Duca for his Twitter banner, and superimposed his face on top of an image of Duca and her then-husband to use as his profile photo.
-Duca made her discomfort in Shkreli's advances known on her Twitter, posting a screenshot of a direct message from Shkreli inviting her to Donald Trump's inauguration with the caption, “I would rather eat my own organs.”
-Duca also posted screenshots of Shkreli's Twitter profile using her appearance, asking the platform's founder and CEO Jack Dorsey how Shkreli's actions were allowed.
-Shkreli's Twitter account was then suspended for violating the website's rules prohibiting targeted harassment.
-On July 28, 2017, Duca released a Twitter statement on her thoughts regarding Shkreli's securities-fraud trial and his sexual comments on a Facebook livestream.
-Duca tweeted, "I would (still) rather eat my own organs.
-So much as touch me, and I'll gladly chop off one of yours."
+Duca posted a screenshot of a direct message from Shkreli inviting her to Donald Trump's inauguration with the caption, “I would rather eat my own organs.”
+After Duca tweeted about the matter to Twitter CEO Jack Dorsey, Shkreli's Twitter account was suspended for violating the website's rules prohibiting targeted harassment.

-On 21 February 2018, Duca responded to Billy Graham's death by tweeting: "The big news today is that Billy Graham was still alive this whole time.
-Anyway, have fun in hell, bitch."
-Her post drew some backlash on the internet.
-In response to Fox News' coverage of her tweet, Duca noted: "The Fox article and segment on my stupid tweet are really miraculous in their bad-faith consternation.
-Billy Graham called being gay 'a sinister form of perversion,' and floated the idea that 'AIDS is a punishment from God.'
-If hell is real, that's exactly where he's headed."

-In May 2018, it was announced that Duca would be a visiting scholar at New York University's journalism department.
-In the summer of 2019, Duca taught a six-week course there entitled "The Feminist Journalist."
-The class was taught under the NYU Arthur L. Carter Journalism Institute and focused on intersections of feminist ideology and the practice of journalism, and was made up of high-school and college students.
-Four weeks after the course, students sent a collective formal complaint to school's journalism department regarding Duca's conduct during the class, writing, "We are disappointed at the department and NYU for hiring a professor with more interest in promoting her book than teaching a group of students eager to learn."
-Students allege that Duca targeted an exchange student, writing that she "consistently targeted this student on the basis of a communication difficulty the student cannot change.
+In the summer of 2019, Duca taught a six-week course at New York University's Arthur L. Carter Journalism Institute called "The Feminist Journalist."
+The course, focused on intersections of feminist ideology and the practice of journalism, was taught to a mixed group of high-school and college students.
+Four weeks after the course ended, students sent a collective formal complaint to the Institute's leadership alleging unprofessionalism in Duca's instruction, writing, "We are disappointed at the department and NYU for hiring a professor with more interest in promoting her book than teaching a group of students eager to learn."
+Duca disputed the complaint in her statements to a reporter for BuzzFeed News.

 In September 2019, Duca released her first book, which was called How to Start a Revolution: Young People and the Future of American Politics.

-In September 2020, Duca announced her indefinite hiatus from journalism.